kevinvess/wp-force-login/readme.txt

 == Upgrade Notice ==

+= 4.1 =
+Multisite users can only access their assigned sites, except 'Super Admin' users.

 = 4.0 =
 New feature: added exceptions for AJAX, Cron, and WP-CLI requests.
 Fix: Multisite users can only access their assigned sites.